mist64/cbmbus_doc/3 Commodore DOS.md

 [^90]: No other literature calls it _media_.
 In the Commodore context, they are _drives_ (because they are actual drives with their own mechanics), and in the CMD context, they are _partitions_ (because they are parts of one large drive).
 I have decided to introduce a common name for the concept, since the syntax for paths and commands does not make a distinction between the two.

+[^91]: The CMD RAMLink is compatible with as much of Commodore DOS as possible, but cannot support the Burst API, because it is not connected through a Commodore Serial bus.

 [^92]: Commodore calls them _sub-directories_, not to be confused with CMD-style subdirectories.

 [^93]: Again, this is because of a limitation of the layer 2 protocol when reading the file.
 In addition, all Commodore drives have a bug where a file that contains only one or two bytes will read back four bytes, i.e. with added garbage.
 CMD drives do not have this bug.

 [^96]: The 1571 aimed to be perfectly backwards-compatible with the 1541, so in order to keep the ROM layout as close to the 1541's as possible, all added commands were added as sub-commands to `U0`, which kept the new code contained behind a single vector.

 [^97]: On classic 5,25" devices, the user is supposed to make sure that disks have unique IDs.
-These devices stored a copy of the ID with every sector on disk in order to detect disk changes more reliably.
+These devices store a copy of the ID with every sector on disk in order to detect disk changes more reliably.

 [^98]: The SFD-1001 and the 8250 are double-sided drives that can read and write single-sided disks (formatted by a 8050), but formatting a disk only supports double-sided mode.
 The same is true for the 1571 in native mode, which can read and write single-sided 1541 disks, but will always format double-sided disks – although the 1571 can format single-sided disks while in 1541 emulation mode.